 Area/Room Name Maintained Foot- Candles

 Offices & Secretarial Areas 55-60

 Laboratories 75-80

 Study Areas & Classrooms 50-60

-Conference Rooms & Meeting Rooms 40-50
+Conference Rooms & Meeting Rooms 40 - 50

 Lecture Hall, Auditorium/Multi-Purpose 35-50

 Corridors & Stairwells 15-20

 Reception/Lobby, Lounge 30-35

 Mechanical, Electrical, Telephone & Elevator Machine Rooms 25

 Receiving Areas 30

 Storage Areas 10-15

 Restrooms & Locker Rooms 25-30

 Critical work areas such as tissue labs, culture plate areas, Instrument rooms, etc. 90-100

 Temporary site lighting for security purposes 1-3

 Walkways for pedestrian security 2-2.5

 Parking Lots 1-1.5

 Parking Decks 5

 - 2. Interior Lighting: - a.
 All lamps shall have a color temperature of 3500K. - b.
 LED-based lighting is generally preferred.
 Fluorescent, incandescent, and other fixtures may be used only when approved by Williams College. - c.
 Stairwells in buildings shall have sufficient fixtures so that loss of one lamp will not leave the area dark. - 3.
 Exterior Lighting: - a.
 Lighting for the entire site development of a building shall be included in the building contract documents. - b.
-Lighting bollards shall be Philips Gardco 830 Series BRM830; 41W LED; 4000K; 42", or approved equal. - 4.
+Lighting bollards shall be Philips Gardco 830 Series BRM830; 41W LED; 4000K; 42", or approved equal. - c.
+Light pole luminaries shall be KIM Archetype AR/SAR series, full cut-off LED, minimum CRI 70, 3000K or approved equal. - d.
+Light pole luminaries shall be Spring City, Exton luminaire with Port Liberte arm and Harrisburg Baltimore base/pole, full cut-off LED, minimum CRI 70, 3000K or approved equal. - 4.
 Lighting Control: - a.
 All site and exterior building fixtures shall be tied to campus BMS.
 Any deviation from this standard must be requested in writing. - b.
-Lighting control systems must be Acuity Controls nLight system or approved equal.
+Lighting control systems must be Acuity Controls nLight system or approved equal with Owner approval.
 Any deviation from this standard must be requested in writing. - c.
-Occupancy sensors shall be utilized for interior lighting control for energy conservation that produces a payback in 7 years or less.
-The designer shall review the application of the required sensors for the various areas throughout a facility.
-Sensors shall not be used in areas such as corridors, stairwells, laboratories, public areas, lobbies, mechanical & electrical rooms, and any other area where a safety hazard may be created by lights going off automatically. - 1).
+Occupancy sensors shall be utilized for interior lighting control for energy conservation.
+The designer shall review the application of the required sensors for the various areas throughout a facility with Williams College. - 1).
 Stand-alone occupancy sensors shall be Acuity Sensor Switch or approved equal. - d.
-The use of multiple switching shall be evaluated for each space and condition.
-Where possible, switching shall be used to effectively reduce artificial lighting near window, permit light reduction for non-critical tasks and during partial occupancy, and reduced lighting for custodial activity. - e.
+The use of multiple switching shall be evaluated for each space and condition. - e.
 All exterior and security lighting shall be powered from one location in the building, namely the main electrical room. - f.
 Remote switching by means of campus BMS shall be evaluated for special areas. - J. Special systems - Lightning Protection: Each building shall be considered individually to determine the necessity for lightning protection.
-The building location, height, proximity and height of surrounding faculties, etc. should be analyzed in determining the need for this protection.
+The building location, height, proximity and height of surrounding facilities, etc. should be analyzed in determining the need for this protection.
 If lightning protection is to be provided, it shall be designed and specified to comply with NFPA #78 "Lightning Protection Code: and the completed system and its installation must have a U.L. master label. - 2.
 Emergency Light and Power: